good-php / serialization

 Why this over everything else?

-There are some alternatives to this, but all of them will lack at least one of these:
+There are some alternatives to this, but they usually lack one of the following:

-- doesn't rely on inheritance, hence allows serializing third-party classes
+- doesn't rely on inheritance of serializable classes, hence allows serializing third-party classes

 - parses existing PHPDoc information instead of duplicating it through attributes

-- supports generic types which are extremely useful for wrapper types
+- supports generic types which are quite useful for wrapper types

 - allows simple extension through mappers and complex stuff through type adapters